Thfona/graphql-mock-api/README.md

 # GraphQL Mock API

-Schema-first GraphQL Mock API with easygraphql-mock and json-graphql-server.
+GraphQL Mock API with easygraphql-mock and json-graphql-server.
 For development purposes only.

 ## How to use